marty2moore/Sailing/README.md

 - Start and end of season winter storage events
 - Docks in and out event to maintain relationship with local sailing club

-## Sailed 8+ weekends in the fall within Midwest Collegiate Sailing Association
+## Sailed 12+ weekends within school year in Midwest Collegiate Sailing Association (MCSA)

 # US Sailing Level 1 Coaching Certified

+## Penninsula Yacht Club Lead Instructor
+2021
+- Developed and led program to teach kids how to rig and sail Optis and 420s

 ## Cowan Lake Sailing Association
 2016-2019